idVarNew/blog/README.md

 LIVE VERSION: http://frontendowiec.com/diary1/posts

-You can login in  and check how it is work:
+You can login and check how it is work:

 http://frontendowiec.com/diary2/login
 email: sample@sampleblog.com